Foregrounding Artist Opinions: A Survey Study on Transparency, Ownership, and Fairness in AI Generative Art: Background

-Jiang et al.\cite{jiang2023aiart} analyze Generative AI art models and their potential impact on the world through the lens of various academic sources (both philosophical and scientific).
-They describe many opportunities for harm as a result of such products: violation of the consent and privacy of artists~\cite{crabapple2022oped, murphy2022lensa, baio2022invasive, ho2024midjourney, midjourney2023artistlist}, a lack of dataset transparency (shielding violations and biases)~\cite{ho2024midjourney, midjourney2023artistlist}, a failure to uphold the contextual integrity of content~\cite{nissenbaum2004privacy}, harm to the livelihood of the artist, biases in the training data, automating processes in a way that is detrimental to the creation of art, reduced accessibility, erasure of human works by obscurity, and increasing reluctance by artists to share their works openly~\cite{crabapple2022oped}.
+A paper by Jiang et al. \cite{jiang2023aiart} analyzes Generative AI art models and their potential impact on the world through the lens of diverse academic sources (both philosophical and scientific).
+They describe many opportunities for harm as a result of such products: violation of the consent and privacy of artists~\cite{ho2024midjourney}, a lack of dataset transparency (shielding violations and biases)~\cite{ho2024midjourney}, a failure to uphold the contextual integrity of content~\cite{nissenbaum2004privacy}, harm to the livelihood of the artist, biases in the training data, automating processes in a way that is detrimental to the creation of art, reduced accessibility, erasure of human works by obscurity, and increasing reluctance by artists to share their works openly.

-The harms Jiang et al.~\cite{jiang2023aiart} foresee for artists fall into two categories, financial and emotional, which manifest primarily as the replacement of a human artist on a project, the impersonation of an artist without consent~\cite{baio2022invasive, murphy2022lensa, crabapple2022oped, gozalobrizuela2023survey}, or plagiarism.
-Impersonation, particularly in this context, could be weaponized for nefarious purposes~\cite{horton2023scarlett, ho2024midjourney, midjourney2023artistlist}.
+The harms Jiang et al.~\cite{jiang2023aiart} foresee for artists fall into two categories, financial and emotional, which manifest as the replacement of a human artist on a project, the impersonation of an artist without consent~\cite{gozalobrizuela2023survey}, or plagiarism.
+Impersonation, in this context, could be weaponized for nefarious purposes~\cite{ho2024midjourney}.
 Moreover, these two kinds of harm, enacted against individuals at scale, create societal-level harm.
-Specific societal harms Jiang et al. discuss in their work include data laundering -- through academic or open-source projects where public funds are funneled into research with ultimately private profits -- the proliferation of stereotypes and ``hegemonic views,'' and erasure by obscurity (i.e., that AI-generated outputs can be created much more quickly than human ones).
+Specific societal harms Jiang et al. discuss in their work include data laundering -- through academic or open-source projects where public funds are funneled into research with private profits -- the proliferation of stereotypes and ``hegemonic views,'' and erasure by obscurity (i.e., that AI-generated outputs can be created much more quickly than human ones).
 They also point out that US copyright and intellectual property jurisprudence needs to be better equipped to deal with these new tools and that open sourcing, often called on as a solution to software-related problems, is incomplete in this case~\cite{jiang2023aiart}.

 As possible solutions, Jiang et al. bring up regulations regarding opt-in consent (for training data), independent funding (much current research is supported by industry), and education about how power interacts with technology.
 In particular, they note there are many incentives to label work as ``apolitical'' and that the spin capitalism is putting on Generative AI is the ``democratization of art'' (and other fields)~\cite{jiang2023aiart}.